philchuang/MvvmNotificationChainer/README.md

 UserFirstName will notify when User or User.FirstName notifies.
 Currently depth of 4 is supported, but i'm working on refactoring to support more depths.

-`NotificationChain` can also be used to support Commands - for instance, Prism's `DelegateCommand.RaiseCanExecuteChanged`
+`NotificationChain` can also be used to support Commands - for instance, calling Prism's `DelegateCommand.RaiseCanExecuteChanged` when a watched property changes

 ```C#
 // this is a notifying property that shouldn't have to know about DoSomethingCommand